 Fig. Sx.
 Full set of panels matching Fig. x.

-Outlines tracing the fields of maximal MKE and EKE, and areas of intense MHW activity, aid in localising the regions where each of these phenomena are most dominant relative to each other (Fig. 2a-e).
+Fields of maximal MKE and EKE, and areas of intense MHW activity (polygons in Fig. 2a-e) help to show the relationships between these phenomena.
 In all instances, MHW activity, as shown here by the mean MHW intensity, is associated more with high EKE regions, and less so with the boundary current jets.
-However, the association of MHW activity with respect to the EKE field is not perfect, as is especially evident for the AC, GS, and KC.
-In the AC, GS, and KC, the retroflections and extensions extend eastward into the south Indian Ocean, North Atlantic, and North Pacific Ocean, respectively.
+However, the location of peak MHW intensity is slightly displaced with respect to the position of the EKE field, as is evident for the AC, GS, and KC.
+For these boundary currents, the retroflections and extensions extend eastward into the south Indian Ocean, North Atlantic, and North Pacific Ocean, respectively.
 MHW activity is shifted to the north of the associated eddy fields of the GS and KC, and to the south thereof in the AC region.
-The separation between regions dominated by high EKE and MHW activity is less clear in the BC and EAC, but nevertheless seem to be most closely associated with the region of high EKE where the boundary currents retroflect north-eastwards into the western south Atlantic and southern west Pacific.
+The separation between regions dominated by high EKE and MHW activity is less clear in the BC and EAC, but nevertheless seems to be most closely associated with the region of high EKE where the boundary currents retroflect north-eastwards into the western south Atlantic and southern west Pacific.

 Figure 2 | The figures represent the (a) Agulhas Current, (b) Brazil Current, (c) East Australian Current, (d) Gulf Stream, and (e) Kuroshio Current.
 Three polygons are indicated on each panel—the red and blue outlined regions mark the location of the areas dominated by MKE and EKE ≥ 90th percentile as per Fig. 1a-b (i.e. zones of influence).
 The purple-filled regions are where the mean thermal event intensity taken over the duration of the data set averages to values ≥ 90th percentile.